 Consdering homeschooling?
 50 resources to educate kids at home

-Whether you're looking to homeschool your child or simply round out education opportunities during these unpredictable times, Stacker compiled a list of 50 educational resources for parents to reference while becoming overnight instructors.
+Whether you're homeschooling your child or simply rounding out education opportunities during these unpredictable times, Stacker compiled a list of 50 educational resources for parents to reference while becoming overnight instructors.

 From Scholastic guided adolescent learning to high-school-level Shakespeare instruction, each slide offers various resources and information on educational content for all ages.
 Scholastic’s Dav Pilkey at Home series is an excellent example of how to engage pre-K and kindergarten children between the ages of 2 and 5.
 Using cartoon characters Dog Man and Captain Underpants, read-aloud activities and educational videos offer weekly educational tasks, with every seven days concluding with an age-appropriate daily reading quest.